soroushrah/Hook/README.md

 \Action::action('my.hook', 'soroush');
 ```

-The first parameter is the name of the hook And Everything You Pass After Is Argument.
+The first parameter is the name of the hook And Everything You pass after is argument.

 To listen to your hooks, you attach listeners.
 These are best added to your `AppServiceProvider` `boot()` method.